kieron-cairns/Bitcoin-Chart---ChartJS-SQL-Populated/README.md

 # Bitcoin-Chart---ChartJS-SQL-Populated
 Simple .Net Core app that tracks BTC price with nomics.com API.
-Results are saved to a SQL db and retrived via a query to be plotted onto a Js chart
+Results are saved to a SQL db and retrived via an SQL query to be plotted onto a Js chart

 This app is still under development, but has core functionality.